dart-lang/language/working/augmentation-libraries/feature-specification.md

-*   **Augmenting non-redirecting generative constructors**: Unlike other functions, `augmented` has no special meaning in non-redirecting generative constructors, and is not a reserved word inside the body of these constructors.
+*   **Augmenting non-redirecting generative constructors**: Unlike other functions, `augmented` has no special meaning in non-redirecting generative constructors.
+It is still a reserved word inside the body of these constructors, since they are within the scope of an augmenting declaration.

     There is instead an implicit order in which these augmented constructors are invoked, and they all receive the same arguments.
 See